area73/blackjack/ADR.md

 Since we are keeping track of each game , we need to persist that information for future recovery.

 We can use a Database like MySQL or postgreSQL or even noSQL data bases like Mongo and we can persist the data on file or just in memory.
-In this case I'm choosing **lowDB** which they describe as Simple to use type-safe local JSON database
+In this case I'm choosing **lowDB** which they describe as Simple to use type-safe local JSON database.

+I will use it as in-memory DB but I also comment the line to persist it into a file

+### Interface agreement

+Do to lack of time , I'm not going to generate the OPEN API Specs for the interface agreement Ideally we should publish an OPEN API Json to share between back and front, and since we are using TS we could automatically generate the types needed